sgtlaugh/algovault/README.md

 ## Getting Started
 It's not exactly rocket science.
 Just copy paste any implementation and enjoy.
 You only need to keep in mind two things:
 1. Most implementations should work with C++11 and some might require C++14 or higher.
 2. For Python, use Python 3.
+Most codes should be compatible with PyPy too.

 ## Coding Style
 1. No unncesessary macros or templates.